What is Phenomenon-Based Learning?

 It’s also important to remember that not all phenomenon-based learning lessons resonate with students.
 “Teachers need to be prepared that sometimes they put something in front of kids, and it doesn't work the way it's supposed to,” Shelton says.
 “That's okay.
 But they shouldn't try to force that through.
 They just need to try a different phenomenon at that point.
 Because that piece of the kids having those personal questions and finding it relevant is a must-have.”

 To limit the likelihood of a phenomenon not resonating, Shelton advises using pre-tested phenomena from other teachers.
 The National Science Teaching Association has a number of phenomenon-based learning resources including its Daily Do science lessons.
-The NGSS also has a number of resources dedicated to phenomenon-based learning
+The NGSS also has a number of resources dedicated to phenomenon-based learning.

 To make sure the phenomenon she uses resonates with her students, Hess builds her lessons on their passions.
 “Find out what interests your students and go from there,” she says.
 “I find a lot of kids are interested in life science, or they'll find something outside.
 We have this invasive plant that's around our campus, and every year we do a collection of [the plant].
 And they'll come to my back door with just handfuls of them and big smiles.
 I can tell that they are fully committed to helping the environment.”

-Erik Ofgang is Tech & Learning's senior staff writer.
-A journalist, author and educator, his work has appeared in the Washington Post, The Atlantic, and Associated Press.
+Erik Ofgang is a Tech & Learning contributor.
+A journalist, author and educator, his work has appeared in The New York Times, the Washington Post, the Smithsonian, The Atlantic, and Associated Press.
 He currently teaches at Western Connecticut State University’s MFA program.
 While a staff writer at Connecticut Magazine he won a Society of Professional Journalism Award for his education reporting.
 He is interested in how humans learn and how technology can make that more effective.